PF-592379

-PF-592,379 is a drug developed by Pfizer which acts as a potent, selective and orally active agonist for the dopamine D_{3} receptor, which was under development as a potential medication for the treatment of female sexual dysfunction and male erectile dysfunction.
-Unlike some other less selective D_{3} agonists, a research study showed that PF-592,379 has little abuse potential in animal studies, and so was selected for further development and potentially human clinical trials.
+PF-592379 is a drug developed by Pfizer which acts as a potent, selective and orally active agonist for the dopamine D_{3} receptor, which was under development as a potential medication for the treatment of female sexual dysfunction and male erectile dysfunction but was never marketed.
+Unlike some other less selective D_{3} agonists, a research study showed that PF-592379 has little misuse potential in animal studies, and so was selected for further development and potentially human clinical trials.
 Development has since been discontinued.